Salt Lake City DUI Attorney

 In cases where the officer did everything right and the case is strong against you, there are several things you can do to minimize the most severe consequences.
 Depending on the case, a good attorney can negotiate community service instead of jail and classes instead of having your license suspended.
 There are also ways to reduce the overall costs that you may be facing.

-Contacting a DUI Defense Attorney
+Contacting a Salt Lake City DUI Attorney

 Intermountain Legal can get involved immediately to maximize your chances of success.
 By taking immediate action, an attorney can ensure that your rights are protected and that you make the right decisions.
 A DUI defense attorney will know how to challenge key evidence, which can lead to the reduction or complete dismissal of criminal charges.